emmajanedrews/base-template/_posts/2017-11-08-what-you-need-to-know-about-property-surveys.md

 A property survey is a very important document in a real estate transaction.
 What is a property survey, though?
 What do you need to know about them?

-**When a mortgage company finances the property in question of a real estate transaction, they’ll require a property survey.&nbsp;**This survey shows several key things.
+**When a mortgage company finances the property in question of a real estate transaction, they’ll require a property survey.**This survey shows several key things.
 Most importantly, it shows where the house will sit on that property.
 It also shows the legal description of the property— which is important for recording ownership—and where the exact property lines are and where the fences are.
 If the property doesn’t have a fence and you’re thinking of putting one in, that will show the fence contractors where to put it on the property line.

 The property survey will also note the locations of any pools, outbuildings, or driveways, and where those are in reference to any legal setbacks.
 Legal setbacks are the dimensions that the city or county requires you not to encroach upon when building your house.
 There is no set amount of space in this regard, but if you’re thinking about building a swimming pool in the backyard, you don’t want to build it within the utility easement.